Pan Seared Halibut with Fresh Tomato Sauce is so fresh and simple to prepare. This recipe would also be great with grouper, cod or another white fish.

 The making of Pan Seared Halibut with Fresh Tomato Sauce

 This recipe for Pan Seared Halibut with Fresh Tomato Sauce is so easy, it hardly needs a recipe.

 But I'm writing one anyway, just so you will have an opportunity to try it and like it.
 And to help me remember it so I will make it again.

-If you follow me on Twitter, Facebook or Google +, then you know I just received a load of fish that I purchased when I was in Seattle at Pure Food Fish located in the Pike’s Place Market.
-Even going to our best stores, and paying top dollar, I can’t get better, fresher fish then buying direct from Pure Food Fish.
+If you follow me on Twitter or Facebook, then you know I just received a load of fish that I purchased when I was in Seattle at Pure Food Fish located in the Pike's Place Market.
+Even going to our best stores, and paying top dollar, I can't get better, fresher fish than buying direct from Pure Food Fish.